-Zac Efron & The 'Baywatch' Cast Explain Why The Iconic Slow-Mo Run Isn't As Glamorous As It Looks
+Zac Efron & 'Baywatch' Cast Reveal Truth Behind Slow-Mo Run

 The original Baywatch series is turning 26 this fall, and its iconic slow-mo run is still going strong and making its mark on pop culture.
 The upcoming comedy-action film based on the '90s series has already given multiple peeks at the reincarnation of Baywatch's legendary staple in the trailers alone.
 How couldn't it, though?
 And over the weekend, the film and its cast really paid homage to the slow-mo run by hosting the first-ever Slow-Mo Marathon in Los Angeles.
 After all, running along the beach with such grace in slow motion is truly an art.
 In celebration of the film's release on May 25, I speak with Zac Efron, his costars, and some original cast members at the marathon about what fans aren't seeing being the scenes when these iconic shots are being filmed.